Xu Xiangqian: Political career

 After the Communists won the civil War in 1949, Xu served as the General Chief of Staff of the People's Liberation Army.
 Xu may not have been active as PLA Chief-of-Staff (1949–54), but was named one of the 10 Marshals in 1955, (the only Northerner to have received this honour) and as a member of the party Military Affairs Committee in 1961.
 Xu was formally succeeded as Chief-of-Staff by Su Yu, in 1954.
-He became one of China's vice premiers in 1965.

-Xu suffered political persecution by Red Guards in 1967, when he was accused of opposing the leadership of Lin Biao and attempting to moderate some of the more radical effects of the Cultural Revolution.
+During the Cultural Revolution, Xu was part of the 1967 February Countercurrent, a group of leaders who criticized the Cultural Revolution for creating chaos and undermining China's leadership.
+Afterwards, Mao required him to request a leave of absence and undertake self-criticism.
 He survived politically, and later that year was allowed to join both the Politburo and the Cultural Revolution Group.
 In 1969 he joined the Central Committee.

 Xu protected Deng Xiaoping when Deng was purged from the government in 1976.
 Later in 1976 he was one of the military supporters of Hua Guofeng's coup against the Gang of Four, which eventually brought Deng back to power and formally ended the Cultural Revolution.

 While serving as Defense Minister from 1978 to 1981, Xu advocated developing the People's Liberation Army as a well-trained, well-equipped military force and promoted the use of foreign military technology.
 This view was a departure from Maoist political doctrine, and Xu promoted dramatic predictions of an imminent conflict with the Soviet Union in order to generate political support for his ideas.